buaiscia/buaiscia.github.io/data/blog/how-passed-from-junior-to-intermediate-dev-one-year.md

 So from this phase, and making a comparison with my actual project where I have a good leadership, PO and scrum master, I took the following lessons:

 - I was (am?) somehow bad at estimating a ticket, imagine a whole project.
 Committing to such an effort with almost no information was a bad mistake
 - After I started, I was underestimating for a long time the effort on the tickets/features.
-There was a lot of bad pshychological pressure, so maybe I'm not 100% guilty of that.
+There was a lot of bad psychological pressure, so maybe I'm not 100% guilty of that.
 - When a PO or project manager push you for delivering something in a not deliverable timeframe, push back.
 It's the duty of a developer to tell them how much time they need to do quality work, because the PO or the project manager usually don't know how to code.
 If they won't be happy, it's better to be unhappy before and more satisfied at the end.
 - As in that case, given the type of project, it happens that there is no time to create tests or a product of more quality.
 It's the client project so if the company sold it this way, it's not your problem.
+Just be sure that the client knows.
 - Don't get stressed after bad management decisions.
 It's their fault, not yours.
 But take your time to speak out.

 ## Few more lessons that I gathered in all this time

-- Learn how to read docs instead of stackoverflow and random googling (I know that we all do it anyway :) )
+- Learn how to read docs instead of Stack Overflow and random googling (I know that we all do it anyway :) )
 - Learn how to divide logic in the backend from the frontend (basically, everything in the BE as the FE should be just a dummy fetching and visualizing)
 - Learn how to give priorities.
 This includes times of switching between projects, but it's valid also in life.
 - It's really not necessary to learn new tech and code off working hours.
-I took time to shut off the urge to do that, but I feel better.
+It took time to shut off the urge to do that, but I feel better.
 I learn what I need for the job (or more if I want to expand my clients)
 - Write down your points every week of what you've accomplished and tickets you've worked on.
 I took this advice from Randall Kann books, and in some cases worked very well for the evaluation.
 - Learn about abstractions and all principles
 - Learn how to work in different environments (dev, test, prod etc)